wvteijlingen/react-native-themed-styles/README.md

 ## Installation

-This package relies on the `useAppearance` hook in `react-native-appearance` to get the system theme.
+This package relies on the `useColorScheme` hook in `react-native-appearance` to get the system theme.
 You will need to install that as well if you want to automatically switch themes based on the system setting.